JimmyDuong00/docs.ottertech/content/2 Azure Services/Obtaining Hardware ID for Autopilot.md

-In order to on board an endpoint device, we need to obtain the hardware ID of the device.
+In order to onboard an endpoint device, we need to obtain the hardware ID of the device.
 To begin, run PowerShell as Administrator:

 ![[Pasted image 20240806074914.png]]